ItsK1tty/w1tchdocs/docs/source/index.rst

 * MrDario
 * Chiya
 * Antrix
-* DurtyFree for GTA V Dump data
+* DurtyFree for some useful parts of GTA V Dump data

 This wouldn't have been possible without you!